Visualization Software Architectures for Arts, Humanities, and STEM Integration

 Affective Palettes

-Affective Palettes For Scientific Visualization: Grounding Environmental Data In The Natural World
+Affective Palettes for Scientific Visualization: Grounding Environmental Data in the Natural World

 (cite)